MISP/misp-modules/README.md

 ## How to add your own MISP modules?

 Create your module in [modules/expansion/](modules/expansion/).
-The module should have at minimum two functions:
+The module should have at minimum three functions:

-* **introspection** function that returns an array of the supported attributes by your expansion module.
+* **introspection** function that returns a dict of the supported attributes (input and output) by your expansion module.
 * **handler** function which accepts a JSON document to expand the values and return a dictionary of the expanded values.
+* **version** function that returns a dict with the version and the associated meta-data of the module.

 Don't forget to return an error key and value if an error is raised to propagate it to the MISP user-interface.